 I came back to the country roads by the wildlife refuge the next day except that I was not the driver this time.
 Wildlife refuge provides the most natural habitats for the birds.
 Landscape is another thing that draws me in.
 I found extremely natural, rural, wild, and unique scenery in the vicinity.
 Thousands of geese were flying and landing in the field just like a swan of flies.
 Groups of Canadian geese flew by continuously.

-Since I first encountered American Kestrels in our Palouse trip, I discovered that they are actually quite common in our area.
+Since I first encountered American Kestrels on our Palouse trip, I discovered that they are actually quite common in our area.
 They react quickly when people are approaching unless they are up high on the electric wire.
 I spotted this one from distance and aimed at him as our car was coming closer.
-Unfortunately it was back lighting in an overcast day and he was not looking at our direction.
+Unfortunately, it was backlighting on an overcast day and he was not looking in our direction.
 Out of desperation, I yelled at him., “hey, Kestrel, don’t let me down!”.
 He actually turned his face briefly and I was able to snap a few shots.

 If you like birds, you would understand why photographing birds can become an addiction.
 I don’t see them often and I may try 10 times and only get one good shot.
 Some people think you can randomly take a picture and Photoshop it to make it fly.
 It does not work that way.
 If the initial shot is not decent, further remedy becomes impossible.
 I added texture to the background to cover the bleak sky.

 I may have taken Great Heron’s pictures 10 times, but even so I would not skip a chance if the right moment arises.
 Completely unexpected, he took off right in my sight.
 It was a bit far away and I did not have my longest lens with me so I tried my best to stabilize my camera.
 A streak of lucky sunshine happened to come through…

 One disastrous day rebounds with two decent bird shots, I called it a victory.